 - Vinblastine (Velban)

-Your doctor might give you a combination of these, or he may use them with immunotherapy drugs like interferon-alpha.
+Your doctor might give you a combination of these, or they may use them with immunotherapy drugs like interferon-alpha.
 You’ll usually get chemo every few weeks.

 Your side effects will depend on which drug your doctor uses, and how long you have to get them, but they can include: